 Almost 400,000 children younger than 19 years of age are treated in U.S. emergency departments every year for bicycle-related injuries.

-The most common injuries are scrapes and bruises, cuts, and fractures.
+The most common injuries are scrapes and bruises, cuts, and broken bones.

 Even though the arms and legs are injured the most, head injuries are the most serious and cause the most deaths.